Manage My Holiday to My Click&Go

 One of my other roles was as Product Owner and Production Manager.
 This involved working with the entire team and managing the workload of the front end developers and coordinating with back end developers.

-I was also responsible for keeping the business updated with developments on a weekly basis and often ad hock progress meetings.
+I was also responsible for keeping the business updated with developments on a weekly basis and often ad hoc progress meetings.

-High Fidelity mock ups were designed and iterations of them were created.
-I worked closely with the front end developers so that any questions or issues could be dealt with expediently.
+High Fidelity mockups were designed and iterations created.
 This process worked well as we were a small team and could go and sketch out any issues on the white board.
 This helped us move quickly and adapt to blockers as they arose.

-We followed an agile process which helped us get the MUP released within a very short time frame, under the time budget as it happened!
+We followed an agile process which helped us get the first version of the portal released under the time budget

 The My Click&Go roadmap was included into the overall production roadmap so that further developments could be implemented .
 Google analytics and HotJar were utilised so that better data could be captured.
 This was then used to develop out other features on the road map and improve existing ones.